 The DevOps approach combines these software development practices to enable reliable and faster releases.

 Jenkins is a widely used open-source DevOps automation tool that automates the various stages of a delivery pipeline.
-It derives its popularity from its vast plugin ecosystem that can be integrated with nearly all DevOps tools, including Puppet, Docker, Octopus Deploy, and others.
+Its popularity derives from its vast plugin ecosystem, which can be integrated with nearly all DevOps tools, including Puppet, Docker, Octopus Deploy, and others.

-It’s very easy to use Jenkins as it runs natively on Mac OS X, Windows, and Linux.
+It’s straightforward to use Jenkins as it runs natively on Mac OS X, Windows, and Linux.
 You can conveniently set your Jenkins using a web interface.
 You can also make your configuration or install it using plugins.

 Jenkins lets you track the success of every phase of your pipeline and iterate and deploy new code faster.
 You can use it for development purposes only as a CI server or as a comprehensive Azure CI/CD pipeline solution for managing your deployment workflow.